 A hybrid cloud solution usually incorporates a mix of on-premise, public, and/or private cloud options.
 For example, you might decide to keep your most confidential data on your servers located on premises, but use cloud applications for other ancillary data.
 The Hybrid option offers the flexibility to deploy new apps quickly, at a lower cost point, while still allowing you to keep specific data more secure.
 It’s likely the most flexible option and offers both the rapid deployment and scalability benefits of the cloud, but you’ll need to determine the right mix for you before you can evaluate cost.

 In addition to options around Public, Private, and Hybrid Cloud solutions, there are options around how a company can use the Cloud.
 You can opt for Infrastructure as a Service (IaaS), Platform as a Service (PaaS), or Software as a Service (SaaS).

-With Infrastructure as a Service (IaaS) the vendor provides the servers, storage, and all networking hardware.
+Infrastructure as a Service (IaaS): Vendor provides the servers, storage, and all networking hardware.
 Virtualization, the operating system, and management software are often included as well.

-Software as a Service (SaaS) usually includes everything in PaaS (and therefore also IaaS).
-However, it’s usually the least customizable option, and end users usually just access the applications over the internet through their web browser.
+Software as a Service (SaaS): Usually includes everything in Iaas and PaaS.
+However, it’s usually the least customizable option and end users access the applications over the internet through their web browser.